-- You can also search for hosts by selecting a value from the facets in the Filters section at the left of the page. - If the Configuring Agent Heartbeat and Health Status Options are configured as follows: - Send Agent heartbeat every x - Set health status to Concerning if the Agent heartbeats fail y - Set health status to Bad if the Agent heartbeats fail z
+- The information provided varies depending on which columns are selected.
+To change the columns, click the Columns: n Selected drop-down and select the checkboxes next to the columns to display. - Clicking the > to the left of the number of roles lists all the role instances running on that host.
+The balloon annotation that appears when you move the cursor over a link indicates the service instance to which the role belongs. - Filter the hosts by typing a property value in the Search box or selecting a value from the facets at the left of the page.
+If the Configuring Agent Heartbeat and Health Status Options are configured as follows: - Send Agent heartbeat every x - Set health status to Concerning if the Agent heartbeats fail y - Set health status to Bad if the Agent heartbeats fail z

-The value ν for a host's Last Heartbeat facet is computed as follows:
+The value v for a host's Last Heartbeat facet is computed as follows:

-'''

 - v < x y = Good

--v>=xy and <=xz = Concerning
+- $-v \ge x y$ and $\le x z =$ Concerning

-- v >= x z = Bad
+- $-v \ge x z = Bad$

-'''